 INTRODUCTION

-During this season of Great Fast, we practice three acts of piety that we sustain from the Jewish tradition.
+During this season of the Great Fast, we practise three acts of piety that we have sustained from Jewish tradition.
 They are almsgiving, prayer, and fasting.
-Jesus, as a genuine Rabbi, reaffirmed these with modifications, because people observed them as a show up of their holiness than maintaining the genuine spirit behind them.
-Jesus upholds these three and promises rewards from his Father for those who practice them properly.
+Jesus, as a genuine Rabbi, reaffirmed these practices with modifications, because people used them as a facade of holiness rather than for maintaining the genuine spirit behind them.
+Jesus upholds these three practices and promises rewards from his Father for those who practise them properly.
 Almsgiving, prayer, and fasting are interrelated.
-Charity is rewarding when it is done on behalf of Jesus (Mt 25:40).
-God, who seeks mercy than sacrifice (Mt 9:13), pursues charity along with prayer.
+Charity is self-rewarding when we do it on behalf of Jesus (Mt 25:40).
+God, who seeks mercy rather than sacrifice (Mt 9:13), pursues charity along with prayer.
 Fasting should include prayer and sharing of God-given gifts with others.
-Let us make this season of Great Fast meaningful by holding the genuine spirit of it with more prayers, fasting, and charity without longing for public recognition.
+Let us make this season of the Great Fast meaningful by pursuing it in genuine spirit with more prayer, fasting, and charity without longing for public recognition.

 BIBLE TEXT (MATTHEW 6:1-8; 16-18 )